bcmpinc/StardewHack/HarvestWithScythe/README.md

 * [Fix Scythe Exp](/FixScytheExp): for making sure that you earn farming experience when using the scythe.
 It also makes sure that harvesting sunflowers with a scythe also drops seeds.

 ## Config
 * HarvestForage: Should the game be patched to allow harvesting forage with the scythe?
+Default = true.

 ## Known bugs
 * Harvesting spring unions with scythe puts them directly into your inventory.